 - Some medicines can cause breast lumps

-- Certain conditions: Fibrocystic breasts; benign cysts; fibroadenomas; intraductal papillomas – most of these are types of hard or rubbery lumps in the milk ducts and surrounding breast tissue, strongly related to the menstrual cycle and A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. levels.
+- Certain conditions: Fibrocystic breasts; benign cysts; fibroadenomas; intraductal papillomas – most of these are types of hard or rubbery lumps in the milk ducts and surrounding breast tissue, strongly related to the menstrual A persistent and recurring way. and A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. levels.

-Many of these are related to natural hormone cycle changes, with some women simply more susceptible to breast lumps than others.
+Many of these are related to natural hormone cycle changes, with some women simply more The state or fact of being likely or liable to be influenced or harmed by a particular thing. to breast lumps than others.
 Sometimes lumps come and go in cycles or are more temporary due to injury, infection or medication.
 Benign breast lumps usually have smooth edges and will move around slightly when pushed against.
 They are often found in both breasts.